Our mission is to offer equal opportunities to all sections of the community to participate in meaningful voluntary activity.

+We aim to provide a free, high quality volunteer placement service in a friendly and professional manner where volunteering is the focus of our work.
 We also offer professional support, advice and training to organisations around their volunteering needs so that they can achieve best practice principles in volunteer management.

 Our understanding of volunteering is that:

 Volunteering is always a matter of choice and is done of the volunteers? own free will and without coercion.

 Volunteering is a legitimate way in which citizens can participate in the activities of their community.